A White Siberian Husky may be one of the most visually pleasing dog breeds there is!

 |Cups of Kibble|

-What and when to feed a White Husky is very important.
+What and when to feed a White Siberian Husky is very important.

-It is important to never feed this dog before exercise.
+It is important to never feed a White Husky before exercise.
 You should feed them two hours before exercise so that they never exercise on a full stomach as this can lead to digestive issues such as gastric torsion.

-Many Husky owners recommend a bones and raw food diet for their dog.
+Many White Husky owners recommend bones and raw food diet for their dog.

 Due to their natural hunting instinct, it is widely believed that this is the diet best suited to the White Husky.

-However, a Husky dog can do just as well on a high quality kibble too.
+However, White Husky dogs can do just as well on a high-quality kibble too.

 |Daily Exercise Requirements|

-The White Husky is often noted by lovers of the breed for their endless energy.
+The White Siberian Husky is often noted by lovers of the breed for their endless energy.

-Bred to run miles and miles each day, this breed loves to be outside and moving!
+Bred to run miles and miles each day, the Husky dog breed loves to be outside and moving!

-Consequently, we recommend around 90 minutes of exercise each day.
+Consequently, we recommend around 90 minutes of exercise each day for Siberian Huskies.

 Ideally, this should be split into two 45-minute walks, with lots of mental stimulation in between.

-Huskies do not like to swim.
-While they may enjoy walks on the beach or dipping their toes in a doggie pool, they are not keen swimmers and consequently you may wish to avoid day trips to lakes.
+Siberian Huskies do not like to swim.
+While they may enjoy walks on the beach or dipping their toes in a doggie pool, they are not keen swimmers, and consequently, you may wish to avoid day trips to lakes.

-Remember, they have a very strong prey drive, so you may struggle to recall them in an emergency.
-As a result, using a long training leash may be useful to give your canine room to explore but still give you control.
+Remember, Siberian Huskies have a very strong prey drive, so you may struggle to recall them in an emergency.
+As a result, using a long training leash may be useful to give your pure White Husky room to explore but still give you control.

 Because of their working background, the White Siberian Husky is known to have an extremely stubborn streak.